camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03d-scripting.html.md

 ## Use Scripts as Task Listeners

-Similar to execution listeners, also task listeners can be implemented as scripts.
+Similar to execution listeners, task listeners can also be implemented as scripts.
 For general information about execution listeners see the corresponding [section](ref:#process-engine-delegation-code-task-listener).

 To use a script as a task listener, a `camunda:script` element has to be added as a child element of the `camunda:taskListener`.
-Inside the script, the variable `task` is available which corresponds to the `DelegateTask` interface.
+Inside the script, the variable `task` is available, which corresponds to the `DelegateTask` interface.

-The following example shows some usages of scripts as task listeners.
+The following example shows usage of scripts as task listeners.

 ```xml
 <userTask id="userTask">